Perfect Strangers (TV series): Episodes

 There were a total of eight seasons in the series.
 The first and last seasons were six episodes each.
 The second through fourth seasons had 22 episodes each, and the fifth through seventh each had 24 episodes.
 There were a total of 150 episodes in the series.

 Perfect Strangers' ratings remained steady throughout its long run, usually ranking among Nielsen's top 40 programs for its first six seasons.
 It was never a massive hit, but consistently in a comfortable spot in the ratings, and it usually won its time slot on Friday nights.

-By the fall of 1991, ABC had been reaping the rewards of the successful TGIF and wanted to capitalize on the preteen-and-younger demographic for Saturday nights as well, in order to decrease competition from NBC’s popular Saturday evening lineup of adult-oriented sitcoms The Golden Girls, Walter and Emily, Empty Nest and Nurses.
+By the fall of 1991, ABC had been reaping the rewards of the successful TGIF and wanted to capitalize on the preteen-and-younger demographic for Saturday nights as well, to decrease competition from NBC’s popular Saturday evening lineup of adult-oriented sitcoms The Golden Girls, Walter & Emily, Empty Nest and Nurses.
 In late January 1992, the network rolled out plans to launch a similar family-friendly comedy block for Saturday, also helmed by TGIF creator Jim Janicek.
 It was announced that Perfect Strangers would move from TGIF to join this new lineup to help it take off.
 On February 1, 1992, Perfect Strangers began airing in the 9 p.m. slot of I Love Saturday Night, the new TGIF sister lineup (which included Growing Pains, Who's the Boss?, and Capitol Critters).
 The series experienced a drastic decline in ratings.
 It dropped to #65 for the remainder of the season.
 In July 1992, ABC moved Perfect Strangers back to Fridays at 9:30 p.m.
 ET to fill the timeslot with reruns until the new TGIF season began.
 The reruns that were aired won their timeslot as they had before.

 ABC had initially ordered 13 episodes to be produced for the show's eighth and final season, though the network ultimately shortened it to 6 episodes which were filmed during the summer of 1992, but broadcast from July 9 to August 6, 1993.
 The season was rated in the top 20 with its series finale attracting 15 million households and rated #11 for the week of August 1, 1993.
-The average Nielsen ratings for the entire run of eight seasons was #27.
-For the abbreviated eighth season, Perfect Strangers once again aired Fridays at 9:30/8:30c.
+The average Nielsen rating for the entire run of eight seasons was #27.
+For the abbreviated eighth season, Perfect Strangers once again aired on Fridays at 9:30/8:30c.